stackevo/spudreq/draft-trammell-stackevo-spud-req-00.md

 application-to-path and path-to-application signaling, though there was less agreement about what should or could be signaled here.

-The Substrate Protocol for User Datagrams BoF was held at IETF 92 in Dallas in March 2015 to develop this concept further.
+The Substrate Protocol for User Datagrams (SPUD) BoF was held at IETF 92 in Dallas in March 2015 to develop this concept further.
 It is clear from discussion before and during the SPUD BoF that any selective exposure of traffic metadata outside a relatively restricted trust domain must be advisory, non-negotiated, and declarative